HURT YOU? BITE YOU?

 SITE P-A BEHAVIOR in Relationships

-NOTE: Look for red flags, using the lists from the posts: ‘Passive-aggressive Comments‘, Symptoms of P-A anger – in us, & the set below
+NOTE: Look for their red flags, using the lists from the posts: ‘Passive-aggressive Comments‘, Symptoms of P-A anger – in us, & the set below

 IN relationship with a P-A

-Because neurotics (‘Givers) take on so much responsibility, they prevent P-As (‘Takers) from having to act differently, enabling the dysfunction to continue.
+Because neurotics (‘Givers’) take on so much responsibility, they prevent P-As (‘Takers) from having to act differently, enabling the dysfunction to continue.

 EXP: Many women, in divorce court, have been humiliated & financially victimized by judges favoring clever & rich pathological spouses!